coleifer/peewee/docs/peewee/cookbook.rst

         class Meta:
             primary_key = CompositeKey('blog', 'tag')

 Manually specifying primary keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes you do not want the database to automatically generate a primary key, for instance when bulk loading relational data.
-To handle this on a "one-off" basis, you can simply tell peewee to turn off ``auto_increment`` during the
+Sometimes you do not want the database to automatically generate a value for the primary key, for instance when bulk loading relational data.
+To handle this on a *one-off* basis, you can simply tell peewee to turn off ``auto_increment`` during the import:
-import:

 .. code-block:: python